cramblda/functionalchaos.net/source/about.md

 Hello, I'm David.
 I'm a systems administrator and software developer in the Portland Metro area.
 I prefer open source platforms and tools, like Linux and PHP, but I get along with most everything.
-I teach information technology classes part-time at Mt Hood Community College in the evenings and on-line.
+Additionally, I teach information technology classes part-time at Mt Hood Community College in the evenings and on-line.